French Revolution: Political crisis and fall of the Girondins

 Growing discontent allowed the clubs to mobilise against the Girondins.
 Backed by the Commune and elements of the National Guard, on 31 May they attempted to seize power in a coup.
 Although the coup failed, on 2 June the convention was surrounded by a crowd of up to 80,000, demanding cheap bread, unemployment pay and political reforms, including restriction of the vote to the sans-culottes, and the right to remove deputies at will.
 Ten members of the commission and another twenty-nine members of the Girondin faction were arrested, and on 10 June, the Montagnards took over the Committee of Public Safety.

-Meanwhile, a committee led by Robespierre's close ally Saint-Just was tasked with preparing a new Constitution.
-Completed in only eight days, it was ratified by the convention on 24 June, and contained radical reforms, including universal male suffrage and abolition of slavery in French colonies.
+Meanwhile, a committee led by Robespierre's close ally Louis Antoine de Saint-Just was tasked with preparing a new constitution.
+Completed in only eight days, it was ratified by the convention on 24 June and contained radical reforms, including universal male suffrage.
 However, normal legal processes were suspended following the assassination of Marat on 13 July by the Girondist Charlotte Corday, which the Committee of Public Safety used as an excuse to take control.
 The 1793 Constitution was suspended indefinitely in October.

 Key areas of focus for the new government included creating a new state ideology, economic regulation and winning the war.
 They were helped by divisions among their internal opponents; while areas like the Vendée and Brittany wanted to restore the monarchy, most supported the Republic but opposed the regime in Paris.
-On 17 August, the Convention voted a second levée en masse; despite initial problems in equipping and supplying such large numbers, by mid-October Republican forces had re-taken Lyon, Marseilles and Bordeaux, while defeating Coalition armies at Hondschoote and Wattignies.
+On 17 August, the Convention voted a second levée en masse; despite initial problems in equipping and supplying such large numbers, by mid-October Republican forces had re-taken Lyon, Marseille and Bordeaux, while defeating Coalition armies at Hondschoote and Wattignies.
 The new class of military leaders included a young colonel named Napoleon Bonaparte, who was appointed commander of artillery at the siege of Toulon thanks to his friendship with Augustin Robespierre.
 His success in that role resulted in promotion to the Army of Italy in April 1794, and the beginning of his rise to military and political power.